rickygrr/junior-design/README.md

 ```

 #### Download & Run Instructions
-1. Download the zip file for the junior-design github repository
+1. Download the zip file for the junior-design github repository in the 'Clone or download' tab
 2. Change to the junior-design/data-visualization directory
 ```
 $ cd junior-design/data-visualization
 ```
-3. Run the data-visualization on localhost.
+3. Run the data-visualization on localhost
 ```
 $ yarn start
 ```

-####
+---
+## Objection Detection Plugin